 On the interior, the biggest difference is the 12.3” active info display which shows you the rev counter, the speed you’re at, what gears you are currently in and the navigation so you wouldn’t have to take your eyes off the road and it has so much more different display that you can choose and mix from.
 Personally, I love the active info display as it bumps up the luxury of the car, but it may not be everyone’s taste as some may prefer the traditional dials.

 Still on the interior are the new 12 ways electric leather seats, which are comfortable as I drive hundreds of KM in the car and yet coming out of the car wanting to do more with no sense of tiredness.
 Subtle changes can be seen in the steering wheel as Volkswagen has quietly placed the honeycomb style design around the VW logo.
 Moving onto the center console there is the new 8 inch Discover Media Navigation infotainment system which is responsive and it works like magic.
 Also with this infotainment system you can choose to display the amount of boost the car is running, or the G-force gauge, oil or water temp gauge which is helpful if you were to ever track the car or even if you just want to keep an eye on it.

-Overall, the MK7.5 Golf GTi is a rounded and exceptionally talented hot hatchback which boast extreme level of comfort, technology and refinement.
+Overall, the MK7.5 Golf GTi is a rounded and exceptionally talented hot hatchback that boasts an extreme level of comfort, technology, and refinement.
 What the car does is it excels in the real world.
-While performance may not be as much as the others, but the GTi does everything you want it to do without breaking a sweat and not many can match the all round excellence as the Golf GTi.
+While performance may not be as much as the others, but the GTi does everything you want it to do without breaking a sweat and not many can match the all-round excellence as the Golf GTi.
 The Golf GTi is for me the most liveable car which I can spend time driving it at any length of time, be it for a short trip to the mall or a long cross-country sprint.
-The Golf GTi is really the ultimate all rounder hot hatchback out there.
+The Golf GTi is really the ultimate all-rounder hot hatchback out there.